-We rely on our extensive corporate trial experience and trusted network of experts to thoroughly investigate your accident.
+We rely on our extensive corporate trial experience and trusted network of specialists to thoroughly investigate your accident.
 There are often multiple causes.
-Pinning down all contributing factors is essential.
+Determining all contributing factors and liability is essential.
 It could lead to additional parties that should be held financially responsible.

 What Is Negligence and How Do I Prove It After a Motorcycle Accident?

 Negligence is the basis for most personal injury lawsuits.
-It’s the legal theory that allows injured victims like you to hold someone financially accountable for injuries they caused you.
+It’s the legal theory that allows injured people like you to hold someone financially accountable for injuries they provoked you.

-To prove negligence, you’ll need to prove each of its four elements:
+To prove it, you’ll need to demonstrate each of its four elements:

 - Duty: the defendant had a responsibility to you to not cause you harm

 - Breach: the defendant did not uphold that duty